Kupiansk: Russo-Ukrainian war

 On 24 May 2025, Ukrainska Pravda reported that over 90% of Kupiansk is destroyed or damaged from the bombardment.

-During the Kupiansk offensive, misinformation and false intelligence reports have sparked friendly fire incidents among Ukrainian troops.
+During the Kupiansk offensive, misinformation and false intelligence reports from the Russian Ministry of Defence have sparked friendly fire incidents among Russian troops.
 By early October 2025 the city was again partially occupied by Russia.
-On 20 November 2025, the Russian Defense Ministry announced the full capture of Kupiansk.
-The city was brought to full Russian control for the first time since 2022.
+On 20 November 2025, the Russian Defense Ministry announced the full capture of Kupiansk, although the Ukrainian military denies this.
+On 12 December, President Zelenskyy confirmed with his visit that the city is not captured.